uw-asa/wiw-events-shifts-display/README.md

 > `balena build --application [BALENA APP NAME] --logs .`

-**Note(s):** Don't forget the trailing `.` which designates the currernt directory as the source for the code.
+**Note(s):** Don't forget the trailing `.` which designates the current directory as the source for the code.
 Substitute in the name of your app for `[BALENA APP NAME]` which corresponds to the application name on the Balena Cloud dashboard.
 Add `--logs` to see the complete build details.
 For complete CLI documentation and other options see the [Balena CLI documentation][2].

 4. Push the built image to Balena Cloud